-If you enjoy snorkelling and want to help improve your skills to dive down and spend a little longer with marine life, consider taking a course in Okinawa.
+If you enjoy snorkelling and want to help improve your skills to dive down and spend a little longer with marine life, consider taking a course in the Okinawa islands.

 You’ll learn how to safely breath-hold, dive and optimise your energy while out. in the water.
-Imagine all the wonderful fish you can see!
+Imagine all the wonderful fish and coral reefs you can see!